Sociology (including Criminology & Media Studies) PhD / MPhil

 - testimonials from at least two academic referees sent by email from an official work (not private) email account

-- copies of your degree transcripts and certificates (originals or certified copies).
-If your application is successful we will need to verify the original hard copies before a final offer is made
+- copies of your degree transcripts and certificates (originals or certified copies)

 - proof of your English language proficiency (if English is not your first language)